Princiya1990/CATDeblurring/README.md

 3. **To train and run the Image Translator Module**
    1. Go to the Image Translator Module ```cd imagetranslatormodule```
    2. Organize your dataset as follows:
-        a.
-Place all photos in the photos folder. b.Place all sketches in the sketches folder. c.Example folder structure:
+        -Place all photos in the photos folder.
+        -Place all sketches in the sketches folder.
+        -Example folder structure:
 ```
       data/
               dataset/